Yassinom/ZeroShield/README.md

 # ZeroShield
-An app that uses ML/DL techniques to detect and analyze Zero-Day attacks
+An app that uses ML/DL techniques to detect and analyze Zero-Day attacks on Linux based Systems.